← Projects v2 paper trading

 The forecast pipeline

-Every 2 hours, the bot pulls ensemble forecasts from four weather model sources — 123 members total:
+The original v7 system pulled ensemble forecasts from four weather model sources, 123 members total:

-All 123 members are pooled into a Gaussian distribution per city per day, then calibrated with EMOS — per-city learned coefficients that correct for systematic bias.
-The calibration delivers ~49% improvement in forecast accuracy across 15 cities.
+All 123 members were pooled into a Gaussian distribution per city per day, then calibrated with EMOS (per-city learned coefficients that correct for systematic bias).
+The calibration delivered ~49% improvement in forecast accuracy across 15 cities.
+The v2 system still uses Open-Meteo as its data source, but the signal config was reshaped by empirical backtest findings (more on that below).

 Edge detection and execution